-Living with Type II diabetes, Wesley McFadden of Greenfield knew he might face some challenges with his health.
-But these last couple years were tough.
-First, McFadden, age 59, developed a severe infection in his toe, which required amputation.
+First, McFadden, age 59, had a severe infection in his toe, which led to amputation.
 Dr. Brian Hoffman, an orthopedic surgeon at Baystate Medical Practices – Valley Orthopedic Surgery and Sports Medicine, performed the surgery at Baystate Franklin Medical Center.

-Some time later, McFadden developed another severe infection, this time in his leg, which brought him to the Emergency Department at Baystate Franklin.
-There he saw Dr. Jeffrey Hayer of Franklin Orthopaedic Surgery, who determined that McFadden’s leg needed to be amputated just below the knee.
+Later, McFadden had another infection, this time in his leg.
+This one brought him to the emergency department at Baystate Franklin.
+He saw Dr. Jeffrey Hayer of Franklin Orthopaedic Surgery, who decided that McFadden’s leg needed to be amputated just below the knee.

-McFadden says both surgeries were successful and he is grateful for the skills of both Drs.
-Hoffman and Hayer, as well as the fact that he able to get this high caliber of care close to home.
+McFadden says both surgeries were successful.
+He is grateful for the skills of both Drs.
+Hoffman and Hayer, as well as the fact that he was able to get this world-class of care close to his home.

 But McFadden’s troubles were not over.
-His prosthetic leg caused an infection at the amputation site that produced a chronic wound that wouldn’t heal.
-Hoffman referred McFadden to Baystate Franklin’s Wound and Hyperbaric Medicine Center, located at 48 Sanderson Street, Greenfield.
-There, under the direction of Dr. Sohail Waien, McFadden received a series of specialized treatments and his wound healed.
+His prosthetic leg caused an infection, which caused a wound that wouldn’t heal.
+McFadden was referred to Baystate Franklin’s Wound and Hyperbaric Medicine Center in Greenfield.

-“Drs.
-Hoffman, Hayer, as well as Dr. Waien and the entire wound care team, put me at ease and always told me what was happening,” McFadden says.
+Today, McFadden feels grateful.
+“The doctors and staff at the wound center put me at ease and always told me what was happening,” McFadden says.
 “I’m grateful for their straight-up attitude.
 It was evident that everyone at Baystate Franklin really cared about me.
 It’s a wonderful facility.
 They did me well.”